openstack-k8s-operators/dev-docs/hci.md

         - validate-network
         - ceph-hci-pre
         - install-os
+        - ceph-client
         - configure-os
         - run-os
 ```
+In addition to restoring the default service list, the `ceph-client`
+service is added after `install-os` and before `configure-os`.
+The
+`ceph-client` service configures EDPM nodes as clients of a Ceph
+server by distributing the files, which Ceph clients use, which
+were made available as described in the "Add ExtraMounts" section
+of the document.

 It is not necessary to remove the `configure-network`,
 `validate-network`, or `ceph-hci-pre` services because those Ansible
 jobs won't be re-run.
 After the `oc edit` is complete new jobs will be